digital-analytics-program/gov-wide-code/README.md

 #### Appropriate Placement

-The Digital Analytics Program Javascript code is intended to be implemented on "public-facing" federal government webpages.
-Public-facing web pages are defined as those that can be accessed by the general public and not internal government personnel.
+The Digital Analytics Program Javascript code must be applied to public-facing websites.
+Public-facing websites are defined as websites whose primary intended users are not Federal government employees or contractors.

 #### Authenticated or "Priviledged" Pages

-Authenticated or “priviledged” public-facing pages require elevated privacy and security measures to prevent collection sensitive and PII information inadvertently placed in URL strings.
-The DAP script tag implementation on public-facing authenticated pages is only allowed on a case by case basis and after it is approved by the GSA DAP.
-The use of the DAP script on authenticated pages without the approval of DAP will result in suspension of web analytics data collection and reporting.
-To learn more about using DAP on authenticated public-facing pages, contact DAP at @dap@gsa.gov.
+For the time being, do not apply DAP script to any webpages behind authentication or log-in, even if the website as a whole is public-facing.
+However, agencies should continue to apply DAP script to log-in pages that serve as the entry point to authenticated pages on public-facing websites.
+This policy was determined by OMB in collaboration with the DAP team.

 This decision tree may help: